 Tom: With emails and phone, there is always the potential for inconsistent information, and you end up playing the game of “telephone.”
 We originally were looking for a solution to use during severe weather, but there are many potential ways we envision using the AlertMedia system.
 For example, if you encounter an IT virus, relying on email as your only communication channel is less than ideal.
 But the platform allows us to communicate over multiple channels.

 Related: Why You Can’t Just Send an Email

 That brings up a good point.
-Many people associate mass communication systems with emergencies, typically in the form of weather-related incidents.
-You are finding ways to use the platform for internal communications of all kinds.
+Many people associate mass notification systems with emergencies, typically in the form of weather-related incidents.
+You’re finding ways to use the platform for internal communications of all kinds.

 Tom: When evaluating any new technology, you have to consider ease of use, ease of implementation, and of course, affordability.
 We interviewed four different companies and chose AlertMedia for those reasons.
 The system provides 99 percent of what we were looking for.
 We particularly like the ability to use the system on both the web and mobile devices.